AzureDataBox/azure-docs-rest-apis-public/docs-ref-conceptual/storageservices/Previous-Azure-Storage-Service-Versions.md

  Requests with Shared Access Signatures (SAS) generated using version 2012-02-12 or later require the `SignedVersion (sv)` parameter. `SignedVersion` indicates the service version used for authentication and authorization and for calling the API operation.
 If the `x-ms-version` header is passed on the request, it is ignored; only the `SignedVersion (sv)` parameter determines the service version to use to process the request made via the SAS.

 > [!NOTE]
->  For version 2013-08-15 and earlier, code that prepares and distributes shared access signature URLs (*that is, SAS providers or generators) should specify versions that are understood by client software (*that is, SAS consumers) that makes storage service requests.
+>  For version 2013-08-15 and earlier, code that prepares and distributes shared access signature URLs (<em>that is, SAS providers or generators) should specify versions that are understood by client software (</em>that is, SAS consumers) that makes storage service requests.

  The following table indicates which services are supported for which version for a request made via a SAS: